Award-winning friendly jazz club presenting the best in jazz from the UK and beyond

 Summary and conclusion

 The key issue is the current economic situation.
 We will continue to face rising costs and falling audience levels making life increasingly difficult when we rely so heavily on ticket sales to survive.
-We will need to look towards a bid into the Arts Council England Thriving Communities Fund to support future losses on live gigs.
+We will need to look towards external fundin to support future losses on live gigs.

 Our aim continues to be to encourage and entertain audiences through our concerts as well as providing work for freelance musicians and an educational programme for community musicians.
 Financial care and vigilance must be the key watchwords however